rhinstaller/kickstart-tests/docs/network.md

 Look into onboot-activate.ks.sh for %post bash functions that can be commonly used to test results of installation wrt network device activation and content of created ifcfg files.

 We could think about mechanism for sharing %post script bash snippets/functions via additional test files (ks.in) preprocessing.

-### Static IP configuration:

-To prevent IP address collisions for parallel tests running on the same hypervisor we create dedicated NATed libvirt network for a test and substitute KSTEST macros in network command of the kickstart with proper IP addresses/ranges.
-See scripts/create-network.py and its callers for details.
-We might want to use bigger network prefixes in future if the number of parallel tests running on one hypervisor using this feature exceeds 100.